DIY Python aquarium hose

 It is possible to add a gravel vac, but with various different sizes available, I leave it down to you to find a suitable attachment to add it to this kit.

 To create your own replica of the Python aquarium hose, you will need three items.
 The ‘pump’ that starts the syphon from your tank, a hose with fittings and an adaptor for your tap.

-When it comes to the adaptor for your tap, I can only help so much many taps are different sizes.
-But with the other 2 items, I can show you the equipment you will need to put your Python replica hose together for just under £31 for a 15m kit.
+When it comes to the adaptor for your tap, I can only help so much as many taps are different sizes.
+But, with the other 2 items, I can show you the equipment you will need to put your Python replica hose together for just under £31 for a 15m kit.

 The ‘pump’ that the Python uses is already made by other manufacturers but is available at a much cheaper price.

 This ‘pump’ costs £9.50 on amazon (as I write this), that is roughly 2/3 the cost of the Python version on its own.